utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 Now let's move on to the **Annotate** step.
 This is where you add a title, description, source, etc. There are some other annotation options we'll use in later charts.

+### About titles, descriptions and annotations

 Chart titles and descriptions can be some of the most difficult writing you can do, IMHO.
-You don't want to describe your steps or say the obvious, but you do need to give the reader all the relevant detail needed to understand the chart.
+You don't want to describe your steps or say the obvious, but you do need to give the reader all the relevant detail needed to understand the chart. **Write titles, descriptions an annotations as if the chart stands alone, and a reader knows nothing before viewing it.**

+Some tips paraphrased from Nathan Yau's _Data Points_ book ...

+- The title -- typically larger and bolder fonts — sets the stage or describes what people should see or look for in the data.
+A descriptive title also helps.
+For example, "Rising Gas Prices" says more about the chart than just "Gas Prices."
+By including "Rising", it presents the conclusion immediately, and readers will look to the chart to verify and see the details.
+Saying just "Gas Prices" leaves the data interpretation to the readers and places them in the exploration phase.
+- The description or lead-in text is used to prepare readers for what a chart shows, but in further detail.
+The text expands on what the title declares, where the data is from, how it was derived, **or what it means** (best charts do this, says @crit).
+Basically, it's information that might help others understand the data better but often doesn't directly point to the specific elements.
+- To explain specifics points or areas, you can use lines and arrows as an annotation layer on top of a chart.
+This places descriptions directly in the context of the data so tha a readers doesn't have to look outside a graph for additional information to fully understand what you show.

+### Fill in your annotations

+Datawrapper allows you to meet all the goals Yau explains above.
+Now it's time for you do do that in your chart in the Annotate step:

 - Add a title and description.
-Don't skimp on this step ... work on this to make it good.
+Don't skimp on this step ... work on this to make it good, using the tips above.
 - Add a link to the original data published on Socrata.
 (If we skip this our 5-row original data will be available, but we want to give readers the original data if we can.
 You could also link to a public Workbench workflow.)
 - Add your byline.
 - You might also use **Highlight elements** and choose a specific year if you are writing about it in your headline or description.